Projects

 Olowalu: The Road to Resilience

-The planned Honoapiʻilani Highway realignment provides a unique opportunity to restore the area’s coastal zone by incorporating park spaces, traditional biocultural practices, and nature-based solutions, such as living shoreline systems, via a participatory planning and co-design process that re-envisions the old right-of-way.
-The Nature Conservancy (TNC) and The University of Hawaiʻi Community Design Center are working with public and private partners on engaging the community and stakeholders in the development of proof-of-concept designs for the coastal area stretching approximately 6 miles from Ukumehame to Launiupoko for 1.1 ft. (~2045) and 3.2 ft. (~2075) of sea level rise – a process called Olowalu: The Road to Resilience.
+The Honoapiʻilani Highway realignment provides a unique opportunity to restore the area’s coastal zone by incorporating park spaces, traditional biocultural practices, and nature-based solutions, such as living shoreline systems, via a participatory planning and co-design process that re-envisions the coastal corridor.
+The Nature Conservancy (TNC) and The University of Hawaiʻi Community Design Center engaged West Maui landowners, managers, and the community in a participatory process to identify biocultural practices such as wetland taro farming and other nature-based solutions that support community goals and priorities for 1.1 ft. (~2045) and 3.2 ft. (~2075) sea level rise scenarios.
+The input is guiding conceptual designs for three catalytic projects in the coastal area, which stretches approximately 6 miles from Ukumehame to Launiupoko.

 Mauna Kahālāwai Watershed Partnership